If you’re a Grand Rapids voter who plans to vote in person on Election Day, do you know WHERE your polling site is this year?

 Check here to verify your registration, locate the address of the poll where you are registered to vote, or to learn more about next week’s election from the Michigan Secretary of State’s office.

-Off-campus or wireless users will be prompted to logon with last name and 7-digit Raider number.
-For more about registering to vote, and other proposals on the November ballot – check the Voting Subject Guide.
+Voting Matters was licensed to support GRCC’s initiative to promote college student voting.
+GRCC users will be prompted to logon with last name and 7-digit Raider number.
+For more on voting, see the 2020Vote!
+Subject Guide.